✦ Scandinavian-inspired design, curated for modern living

 How Often Should I Check My Guitar’s Humidity Levels?

 Check your guitar’s humidity weekly, and inspect it more often during seasonal changes.
-You’ll want to monitor it daily if your room runs dry or swings widely, so you can prevent cracks and warping.
+You’ll want to monitor it daily if your room runs dry or swings widely, so you can prevent cracks, swelling, warping, and playability issues before they become expensive repairs.

 Can Dehumidifiers Fix an Already Cracked Acoustic Guitar?